marcsze/SchlossLabPresentations/2018_05_31/README.md

 * Group discussion - 35 minutes

 **Groups**
-* G1 - Pat and Begum
+* G1 - Pat and Charlie
-* G2 - Kaitlin and Josh
+* G2 - Kaitlin and Marc
 * G3 - Nick and Sarah
 * G4 - Will and Ada